 Start a List

 Begin thinking about your estate plan by brainstorming.
 Get a pen and paper and jot down the names of those closest to you, in addition to a list of all your assets.
 A King of Prussia, PA estate planning lawyer may also advise you to include names of people who you want to exclude from being receiving any portion of your remaining assets.
 Good preparation can help make sure these people will not be able to contest your will in court.
 You may want to ask yourself and answer the following questions:

 Update Your Will as Time Goes On

-Once you have finished your will with the help of a King of Prussia, PA estate planning lawyer at Klenk Law, you will want to periodically revisit and revise your estate plan.
-This should be done whenever you experience a life event, such as the birth of a baby, marriage, divorce, or other changes that may occur.
-Talk with your beneficiaries about their inheritance so they are generally aware of what is planned for them.
-By talking about these things openly with your loved ones now, it can help prevent major disputes from happening in the future.
+Once you have finished your will with the help of a King of Prussia, PA estate planning lawyer at Klenk Law, you will want to revisit and revise your estate plan periodically.
+Life event, such as the birth of a baby, marriage, divorce, or other changes that may occur, triggering the need for revisions.
+Talk with your beneficiaries about their inheritance, so they are generally aware of what your plan.
+By talking about these things openly with your loved ones now, it can help prevent significant disputes from happening in the future.